 Entertainment of course comes in many forms.
 Movies, videos, books, music, news, photos, games, etc,.
 The good news is, for a business, the bar is set pretty low for what people find entertaining.
 One only needs to look through Instagram’s “discover” tab to reveal a huge range of “entertaining” content.
 Videos of animals doing funny things.
 Comics & funny memes.
 Beautiful photographs that inspire you.
 And as much as I detest it, even the scantily clad women that leave little to the imagination.
 All are forms of entertainment, and can be used to connect with an audience.

 Another form of value is education.
 In the age of the internet, people are increasingly flocking to self-education.
-I truly believe that there is almost nothing that you can't learn from the internet.
+I truly believe that there is almost nothing that you can't learn on the internet.
 Today, more and more people are landing high-paying jobs, with no formal degree.

 As with entertainment, education can come in many forms.
 It can be a video course, like you see on Lynda.com or Skillshare.
 It can be in the form of a blog or published articles.
 It can be a community forum where lots of people contribute their thoughts and expertise to a topic.
 It can be a podcast, or a YouTube video.
 It can be an article on Wikipedia, a database of information such as IMDB, or a photo on Instagram.